Best Suburbs for Public Transport in Perth, The 2026 Guide

 Bayswater

 Bayswater has emerged as one of Perth's standout METRONET success stories since the Ellenbrook line opened.
-House medians now sit in the $1.0M-$1.1M range according to REIWA/Landgate data - the suburb recently joined Perth's million-dollar club on the back of transport connectivity improvements.
+House medians now sit in the $1.0M-$1.1M range according to REIWA/Landgate data, with the suburb joining Perth's million-dollar club on the back of transport connectivity improvements.

 Joondalup